just-install/just-install/README.md

 ## Development

-To contribute a new package see: [CONTRIBUTING.md](CONTRIBUTING.md)
+To contribute a new package, see [CONTRIBUTING.md](CONTRIBUTING.md).

-To work on just-install itself you will need to install and set-up:
+To work on just-install itself, you will need to install and set-up:

 * The [Go](https://golang.org/) compiler;
 * [Python 2.7](https://python.org/)
 * [WiX Toolset](http://wixtoolset.org/)

-**TIP**: You can install those with just-install itself by running:
+**TIP**: You can install these dependencies with just-install itself by running:

     just-install exeproxy go python27 wix

-Once you have done so run:
+Once you have done so, run:

     set PATH="%SYSTEMDRIVE%\Shims;%CD%"
     python build.py